-It’s not easy to make time for reading or get through novels when your focus is rusty.
+It’s not easy to make time for reading when your concentration is rusty.
 Here are some powerful tips to read more books.

-It takes discipline to make the time in our busy lives.
+It takes discipline to make time to read.

 How to read more books: